 Another name for this gorge is Grigoryevskoye.
 It is located at a distance of 6 tens of kilometers from the urban settlement Cholpon Ata.
 The gorge smoothly descends along the slope of Kungei Ala-Too and stretches for a distance of 35 km along the coast of the magnificent Issyk Kul Lake.

-The slopes of Chon Ak Suu are steep, dotted with coniferous forests.
+The slopes of Chon Ak Suu are steep and dotted with coniferous forests.
 A raging mountain river filled with clear waters of glaciers flows through the gorge.
 Its coast is a place of growth of sea buckthorn, barberry, and raspberry bushes.

 For the entire summer period, the gorge becomes one large Yurt settlement.
 Such a peculiar camp is set up by locals who are distinguished by extreme hospitality.
-Travellers here are well received, arrange for them improvised excursions, get acquainted with the traditions of nomads.
+Travelers here are well received, arrange for them improvised excursions, and get acquainted with the traditions of nomads.